earvienne305/unblink/README.md

 Contributions are welcome!
 Please feel free to submit issues, feature requests, or pull requests.

-## License

-[Your License Here]

 ## Acknowledgments

-The tech that does the major lifting of the camera stream ingestion is done by `seydx` through the amazing `node-av` library.
+The tech that does the major lifting of the stream ingestion work is done by `seydx` through the amazing [node-av](https://github.com/seydx/node-av) library.

 ---